 How much do you love that feeling of stepping outside of your comfort zone and accomplishing something you could have easily walked away from?!?
 I LOVE IT!
-And I am on such a high right now because this past weekend I spend two full days going through the Initial Instructor Training to become a Les Mills Bodypump Instructor.
+And I am on such a high right now because this past weekend I spend two full days going through the Initial Les Mills Bodypump Instructor Training.

-Today I wanted to share with you my Bodypump Initial Training experience and talk about the prep work I did beforehand, what we learned during training, and how to pass initial training.
+Today I wanted to share with you my training experience.
+I’ll cover the prep work I did beforehand, what we learned during training, and how to pass initial training.

 Last year I studied and became an AFAA certified group fitness instructor.
 I took the online program and learned so much, but felt like I was lacking actual teaching experience and didn’t feel ready to start finding a job at a gym or studio.

-Apparently the trainings used to be three days as opposed to my two day 8:00 am- 6:00 pm training.
-But with technology these days, they are able to give you materials ahead of time, allowing you to do some prep work before the first day.
-Once signing up, I immediately received my Instructors Manual, Choreography Notes, the Bodypump 100 Masterclass Video, and all the music for the Bodypump 100 release.
+Upon signing up, I immediately received my Instructors Manual, Choreography Notes, the Bodypump 100 Masterclass Video, and all the music for the Bodypump 100 release.
 We were asked to do a little reading about Les Mills programs, Choreography, Technique, and Coaching, and then watch a few videos and answer questions in the Instructors Manual to prepare.
-In all the prep work probably took me a little over an hour.
+In all, the prep work probably took me a little over an hour.
 And I enjoyed reading the material, it motivated me to start training.

 I decided to print the Instructors Manual, but many others in training just used their iPads or laptops.